 Troy interned at our office by way of the Greater Toms River Chamber of Commerce this past spring and we were immediately impressed by his ingenious plan to stand out in a competitive job market.
 Troy’s marketing prowess earned him some attention across the country, making headlines in blogs and newspapers nationwide.
-As the proud residents of the left quadrant of his graduation cap we had to find out how he came up with this idea, the status of his job hunt, and what we can expect from him in the future.
+As the proud resident of the left quadrant of his graduation cap, we had to find out how he came up with this idea, the status of his job hunt, and what we can expect from him in the future.

 Congratulations on your recent graduation from Georgian Court!
 What are your first plans as a college graduate?

 My first plan as a college graduate is to start my career.
 My graduation cap advertising space idea has helped greatly.
 I sold ¾ of my cap to Creative Click Media, Greater Toms River Chamber of Commerce, and Bosonac Orthodontics!
 I’ve received interest in employment opportunities as well.
 My current employer, Amboy Bank, was offering a full-time teller position but after the news article was written Amboy gave me a promotion and a raise.
 I gave them the fourth spot for free as promised.
 I’m now working as a service consultant in the administration building full-time.

 Although graduation has passed, I’m still receiving interest from my graduation cap idea.
 I keep an open mind to any opportunity and have high hopes for my future!

 You graduated with an incredibly impressive 3.95 GPA, but we have to ask…which class cost you that missing .05?